 Of course, it’s not just you who’s a priority, but also your luggage.
 That means that after landing, you’ll save time waiting at the carousel as your bags will arrive first.
 You’ll be exploring Okinawa while the economy folk are still waiting for their belongings.

 Really?
-You want something more for this price?
+You want more for this price?
 Greedy much?!
 Ok.
 It’s nothing major though, just some pleasant items that you get on the plane.
-In addition to the headphones I mentioned above, you also receive slippers.
+In addition to the headphones I mentioned in the entertainment section, you also receive slippers.
 Sure, you won't probably use them on a two-hour flight, but on longer journeys, they might come in handy.
-And for those who want to take a nap, there's a blanket, an eye mask, and earplugs available.
+And for those who want to take a nap, there's a blanket, an eye mask, and earplugs.

-I can't say with certainty since I haven't tried all airlines yet, but it's clear now that ANA Premium Class is 5% better than Austrian Airlines Premium Economy (in my opinion).
+I can't say with certainty since I haven't tried all airlines yet, but it's clear now that ANA Premium Class is 5% better than Austrian Airlines Premium Economy but not as good as Air France Premium Economy.
 Overall, I can't imagine what more they could offer passengers for the price.

 Differences between business and premium economy class will vary widely depending on the airline.
 You can tell a big difference at the airport between ANA Premium Economy and Business.
 In Premium Economy, you can avoid only a single line or, to be accurate, the luggage line, because upon landing, you get your bags first.
 In Business Class, you also get your bags first, but in addition, you have priority check-in and priority boarding, and you also have the option to disembark first from the aircraft.